SaschaWillems/Vulkan/README.md

 ## [Spherical environment mapping](sphericalenvmapping/)
 <img src="./screenshots/spherical_env_mapping.png" height="96px" align="right">

-Uses a matcap texture (spherical reflection map) to fake complex lighting.
-It's based on [this article](https://github.com/spite/spherical-environment-mapping).
+Uses a (spherical) material capture texture containing environment lighting and reflection information to fake complex lighting.
+The example also uses a texture array to store (and select) several material caps that can be toggled at runtime.

+ The technique is based on [this article](https://github.com/spite/spherical-environment-mapping).
 <br><br>

 ## [Parallax mapping](parallaxmapping/)